|

 Apache Home

-The Apache lived in two type of traditional homes; wikiups and teepees.
+The Apache lived in two types of traditional homes; wikiups and teepees.
 The wikiup, also called a wigwam, was a more permanent home.
 Its frame was made from tree saplings and formed a dome.
 It was covered with bark or grass.
 Teepees were a more temporary home that could be moved easily when the tribe was hunting buffalo.
 The teepee's frame was made of long poles and then covered with buffalo hide.
 It was shaped like an upside down cone.
 Both types of homes were small and cozy.

 Apache Clothes